failsafe-lib/failsafe.dev/policies.md

 - `Fallback` calls the `RetryPolicy`
 - `RetryPolicy` calls the `CircuitBreaker`
 - `CircuitBreaker` rejects the execution if the breaker is open, else calls the `Supplier`
-- `Supplier` executes and returns a result or throws a failure
+- `Supplier` executes and returns a result or throws an exception
-- `CircuitBreaker` records the result as either a success or failure, based on its configuration, possibly changing the state of the breaker, then returns the result or failure
+- `CircuitBreaker` records the result as either a success or failure, based on its configuration, possibly changing the state of the breaker, then returns or throws
-- `RetryPolicy` records the result as either a success or failure, based on its configuration, and either retries or returns the result or failure
+- `RetryPolicy` records the result as either a success or failure, based on its configuration, and either retries or returns the result or exception
-- `Fallback` handles the result or failure according to its configuration and returns a fallback result if needed
+- `Fallback` handles the result or failure according to its configuration and returns a fallback result or exception if needed
-- Failsafe returns the final result or failure to the caller
+- Failsafe returns the final result or exception to the caller

 ### Composition Recommendations